postgis/postgis-workshops/postgis-intro/sources/en/topology.rst

 We do still have gaps of empty space between neighborhoods caused by intensive simplication.
-Such issues can be fixed by directly editing the topology using the `Topology Editor family of functions <https://postgis.net/docs/Topology.html#Topology_Editing>`_ and filling in the holes.
+Such issues can be fixed by directly editing the topology using the `Topology Editor family of functions <https://postgis.net/docs/Topology.html#Topology_Editing>`_ and/or filling in the holes and assigning those to neighborhoods.